JagandeepBrar/package-wake-on-lan/README.md

 `MACAddress` is a helper class to ensure that your MAC address has been formatted correctly.

-The class has a static function, `validate(String address)` which allows easy validation that a MAC address string is correctly formatted.
+The class has a static function, `validate(String address, { delimiter })` which allows easy validation that a MAC address string is correctly formatted.

-Create a `MACAddress` instance by using `MACAddress(address)` where `address` is a string representation of the address.
+Create a `MACAddress` instance by using `MACAddress(address, { delimiter })` where `address` is a string representation of the address.
 The factory will call the validation function mentioned above, but will throw a `FormatException` on a poorly constructed string, so it is recommended to validate it first.

 ```dart
 String address = 'AA:BB:CC:DD:EE:FF';